Tensor Networks for Probabilistic Sequence Modeling

-Some current obstacles to this process are (a) the $\bigO(D^3)$ cost of certain u-MPS operations (notably, parallel evaluation and normalization functions $\mc{Z}_R$), and (b) the absence of well-established best-practices for training large tensor networks with gradient descent.
-We expect these issues to be circumvented by further directed research into the practical application of tensor networks in machine learning, a process which can be accelerated by the large number of powerful tensor network methods which have already been developed in the many-body physics community.
-Considering the unexpected benefits of u-MPS for parallelism and structured text generation we have demonstrated here, we expect recurrent tensor network architectures to have a bright future in machine learning.
+Some current obstacles to this process are (a) the $\bigO(D^3)$ cost of certain u-MPS operations, and (b) the absence of well-established best-practices for training large tensor networks with gradient descent.
+We expect these obstacles to be overcome by dedicated engineering effort and the rapidly growing number of software libraries for manipulating tensor networks, along with the adoption of powerful computational methods developed by the many-body physics community into machine learning.
+Considering the unexpected benefits demonstrated here, we expect recurrent tensor network architectures to have a bright future.